imanghafoori1/laravel-decorator/README.md

 ### Cache Like a Pro:

-Caching DB queries is always a need,

-but it is always annoying to add more code to the existing code.
+Caching DB queries is always a need, but it is always annoying to add more code to the existing code.
 It will become more messy, we may break the current code, after all it adds a layer of fog.
-Yeah ?
+Yeah?

 Imagine that you have a `UserController`which calls a `UserRepo@find` to get a `$user` .